adlnet/xAPI-Spec/xAPI.md

 * Potential or required assignments of properties during LRS processing ("id", "authority", "stored", "timestamp", "version").

-* Activities referenced by a Statement.
-The content of Activities that are referenced in Statements is not considered part of the Statement itself.
-This means a deep serialization of a Statement into JSON will change if the referenced Activities change (see the [Statement API's](#stmtapi) "format" parameter for details).
+* Activity Definitions referenced by a Statement.
+The content of Activity Definitions that are referenced in Statements is not considered part of the Statement itself.
+This means a deep serialization of a Statement into JSON will change if the referenced Activity Definition changes (see the [Statement API's](#stmtapi) "format" parameter for details).

 * Verbs referenced by a Statement.
 The Display property of the Verb is not considered